NASA-AMMOS/MMGIS/docs/pages/Database/DrawTool/DrawTool.md

 - `file_id`: The id of the `user_files` file this history entry belongs to.
 - `history_id`: An incrementing id that work per file_id.
-- `time`: A Unix timestamp of when the drawing action occured.
+- `time`: A Unix timestamp of when the drawing action occurred.
 - `action_index`: An id for what action was performed.
   - 0: add
   - 1: edit